-The first half of this game was a slow burner.
-With new manager Alan Morgan instilling a ‘play from the back’ philosophy with the team, the tempo of the game was very slow to start with.
-The first attempt on goal was a speculative effort from new team captain Malcolm Burgess, who struck a half-volley from just inside the Strathclyde half slightly over the bar.
+The first half of the game was slow, with new manager Alan Morgan instilling a “play from the back” philosophy.
+The first attempt on goal came from new team captain Malcolm Burgess, who struck a half-volley from just inside the Strathclyde half which fell slightly over the bar.

-The first real chance of the game fell to Stirling when the referee awarded a penalty after right midfielder David Beaton was brought down just inside the area.
+The first real chance, however, was when Stirling was awarded a penalty after right midfielder, David Beaton, was brought down in the box.
 Despite the keeper going the right way, Burgess managed to dispatch the penalty into the top right corner.

-With chances few and far between in the first half, the only chance at goal for Strathclyde came from a free-kick, which was curled into the area but was headed over from close range by a centre back.
+Strathclyde’s only first half opportunity came from a free-kick, which curled dangerously close to goal but was cleared by a centre back.
 At half-time, Stirling held a slender one goal lead but seemed to be in full control of the match.

 Strathclyde started pressing higher in the second half, and the chances on goal quickly shot up.
 They dominated the opening 15 minutes and had the Stirling defence pinned to their box.

 It wasn’t enough though as they failed to truly test the Stirling keeper and only looked threatening from set pieces.